jdkelly951/dads-carb-app/README.md

 - In Render dashboard: New → PostgreSQL → Free → create.
 - Copy the `External Database URL` (or click "Connect" on your service) and set it as `DATABASE_URL` env var on the web service.
 - No migrations needed; the app creates the `food_logs` table automatically on boot.

+### Nutrition API (auto lookup/voice)
+- Nutritionix free tier ended; switched to CalorieNinjas (has a free quota).
+- Get a free CalorieNinjas API key, then set env var `CALORIE_NINJAS_KEY` on your web service.
+- Without this key, manual entry still works.

 ## Tech
 Python • Flask • Requests • HTML/CSS